w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 Optional ideas to assess knowledge:

-* Practical &mdash; Students design a paper prototype with distinguishable styles that help perceive different contents.
-Assess how students use different style properties to make content perceivable and to distinguish components from one another.
+ew* Practical &mdash; Students design a paper prototype with distinguishable styles that help perceive different contents.
+Assess how students use different style properties such as font sizes and spacing to make content perceivable and to distinguish components from one another.

 {% include excol.html type="end" %}